 Household final consumption expenditure had a positive contribution to GDP growth in both the euro area and the EU-28 (+0.2 percentage points - pp).
 The contribution of gross fixed capital formation was also negative in the euro area (-0.1 pp) and neutral in the EU-28.
 The change in inventories was neutral for both the euro area and the EU-28.
 The contribution of the external balance was positive for both the euro area and the EU-28 (slightly).

 The detailed tables of GDP estimate 2017Q3 are available here.

 Data sources and availability

 Eurostat collects GDP data in the framework of ESA 2010.
 See here for more details.
 Additional information on the dissemination of ESA 2010 data is available under latest news on the dedicated website and in the database section National accounts (ESA 2010) (na10)

 European aggregates are revised at specific release dates.
-The preliminary flash estimate of GDP growth in the third quarter of 2017 will be released on 31 October 2017 and will be updated on 14 November 2017.
-The next regular estimates of European aggregates are due on 7 December 2017 (GDP estimate) and 13 December 2017 (employment estimate).
+The preliminary flash estimate of GDP growth in the fourth quarter of 2017 will be released on 30 January 2018 and will be updated on 14 February 2018.
+The next regular estimates of European aggregates are due on 7 March 2018 (GDP estimate) and 14 March 2018 (employment estimate).

 Quarterly figures on the evolution of gross domestic product (GDP) and its main aggregates are among the most significant indicators of the state of any economy, be it at a national or European level, and are of key interest to users.
 Typical users of quarterly national accounts (QNA) figures are market analysts, forecasters or economic and monetary policy advisors interested in assessing the state of the current business cycle.